realfresh/GNotifications/README.md

 ### 2. Import Stylesheet

-Either copy the stylesheet from the "dist" directory or import the SASS file from the src folder
+Either user the css stylesheet from the "dist" directory or import the SASS file from the src folder

 ### 3. Import / Require In Code